spinkube/documentation/content/en/docs/spin-operator/quickstart/_index.md

 > Note: Spin Operator requires a few Kubernetes resources that are installed globally to the cluster.
 We create these directly through `kubectl` as a best practice, since their lifetimes are usually managed separately from a given Spin Operator installation.

-> > For now our quickstart relies on `make` tasks within the repository.
+> For now our quickstart relies on `make` tasks within the repository.
 We will provide Kustomize and Helm instructions in the future.

-2. Install cert manager
+2. Install cert-manager

 ```console
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.14.3/cert-manager.yaml